modery/PowerDocu/README.md

 The documentation for a solution includes

-1. Generated Word documents for each app inside the solution
+1. Generated documentation for each app inside the solution
-2. Generated Word documents for each Flow inside the solution
+2. Generated documentation for each Flow inside the solution

-> **_NOTE:_** PowerDocu is currently in a relatively stable state.
-However, if you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
+> **_NOTE:_** If you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
 For any improvement recommendations and suggestions, please open a **[Discussion](https://github.com/modery/PowerDocu/discussions)**.
 Most importantly, if you want to contribute to this project's code, please fork this repository and submit appropriate Pull Requests. **Any kind of contribution is more than welcome!**

 ## How to use PowerDocu